jk-ewenam20/SENG207-PROJECT/Report.md

 ![Scatter Plot of fixed acidity against pH](./plot3.png)

 - This plot shows a scatter diagram of fixed acidity against the pH of the wine.
-- The scatter plot is most concentrated between 6 and 12 on th fixed acidity axis and between 3.0 and 3.6 on the pH axis
+- The scatter plot is most concentrated between 6 and 12 on th fixed acidity axis and between 3.0 and 3.6 on the pH axis.
+- The scatter plot has a negative correlation
 ---

 ### Bar Graph of pH values